euukc/euukc/README.md

 ```
 👋 Hi, I'm Kênia
 🌎 Living in São Paulo - Brazil
-💻 Full Stack Software Developer and cybersecurity enthusiast, always looking to grow and improve in every aspect.
+💻 FullStack Software Developer and cybersecurity enthusiast, always looking to grow and improve in every aspect.
 ```